rich-newman/typescript-analyzer/README.md

 ## TypeScript Analyzer

 An extension to Visual Studio 2017 that runs TSLint on TypeScript files.

+To install visit [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=RichNewman.TypeScriptAnalyzer) or search for 'TypeScript Analyzer' in Extensions and Updates in Visual Studio 2017.

 ### Background